Mini-ghost/vorms/docs/api/use-field-array.md

 # useFieldArray

-`useFieldArray()` is a custom Vue composition api that will return specific fields values, meta (state), attributes and provides common operation helpers, you can also add validation for those fields.
+`useFieldArray()` is a custom Vue composition api that will return values, meta (state), attributes of specific field and provides common operation helpers, you can also add validation to validate the values in it.

 ## Usage